Skip to content

 Syntax highlighting

 Modern JavaScript libraries for syntax highlighting code blocks in docs, blogs, and web apps.
-This list focuses on projects that are both widely used and actively maintained.
+This list focuses on established projects, but their release cadence and maintenance model vary.

 • Use Shiki for static docs and SSR output with VS Code-like quality.